 Just before moving from Tulip Grove, Andrew Jackson Donelson unsuccessfully ran for vice president.
 Donelson sold the 1,063-acre Tulip Grove estate in 1858 and moved to Memphis.

 After Andrew Donelson left, Tulip Grove passed through a series of owners.
 In 1914, the Buntin family purchased Tulip Grove and made additions to it to house modern conveniences.
-In the 1960s, the Buntins sold the farmland surrounding Tulip Grove but sold the Tulip Grove mansion and surrounding sixty acres to the Andrew Jackson Foundation.
+In the 1960s, the Buntins sold the farmland surrounding Tulip Grove but sold the Tulip Grove mansion and surrounding 60 acres to the Andrew Jackson Foundation.